-For most women, a pregnancy does not mean they have stop to working.
-Most jobs are perfectly safe in regards to pregnancy.
-You might need to be make some minor adjustments, such as taking more frequent bathroom breaks or putting your feet up more, but usually these are not major issues.
+For most women, pregnancy does not mean they have stop to working.
+Most jobs are perfectly safe with regards to pregnancy.
+You might need to make some minor adjustments, such as taking more frequent bathroom breaks or putting your feet up more, but usually, these are not major issues.

 However, some jobs actually can pose a threat to a developing baby.
 These can include working with certain chemicals or radiation, or ones where you may be prone to abdominal trauma or falls (as they can lead to complications like placental abruption or miscarriage).
 While we don’t have strict evidence-based guidelines on lifting in pregnancy, extremes should be avoided.